 Your implant will be surgically placed into your jaw bone.
 It will then bond with the natural bone to act as an anchor for a tooth replacement.

-Dental implants can help to keep surrounding teeth from moving out of alignment, resolve bite issues or jaw joint pain, and restore facial appearance and tissues.
+Dental implants can help keep surrounding teeth from moving out of alignment, resolve bite issues or jaw joint pain, and restore facial appearance and tissues.

 Why Replace Missing Teeth